hermy991/spinosaurus/README.md

   select definition internally
 - change `from({ entity: Entity })` to `from(Entity)` on documentation
 - change param `orderBy` and `addOrderBy` strategic from ... to array
+- using path in Next and After in decorators and query builder